 - The PeDRA Mentorship Program.
-A two-year program fostering meaningful relationships between early investigators and senior leaders to advance burgeoning careers.
+A one-year program fostering meaningful relationships between early investigators and senior leaders to advance burgeoning careers.
 Mentees have access to established experts for feedback on ongoing research, challenging cases, and career guidance.

 - Early Investigator Forum, held alongside the PeDRA Annual Conference.
 The Forum routinely attracts more than 100 attendees for programming designed to strengthen the skills of EI’s through presentations and interactive activities.
 Going into its sixth year, in 2021 the EI Forum will take place on Thursday, October 14 with the theme of Finding Your Career Happy Place: Thriving, Not Just Surviving.

 - Virtual Education for the EI audience, including webinars and podcasts on developing skills for career success, work-life balance, and conducting collaborative research.
 Check back often, as virtual education offerings are actively expanding.

 - The PeDRA Mobile App, with a dedicated Trainee Discussion Forum and resources designed for easy access during the busy life of an early career clinician scientist.